generic-account/syn_mapping/README.md

 # Graphing the English Language

-A project analyzing English with synonyms, NLP, and network theory.
+A project analyzing English with synonyms, NLP, and network theory by Akarsh Duddu and Gordon Lichtstein.

 ## Introduction